classroomtechtools/ImportBundles.gs/README.md

 ## Why?

 There are programming challenges that have been solved by other developers in the npm ecosphere.
-The AppsScripts community would be better served by having those solutions being made avaiable to them.
+The AppsScripts community would be better served by having those solutions being made available to them.

 ### Example: Validating date strings